 George Floyd death: Ex-Minneapolis police officer Derek Chauvin posts $1M bail, released from jail

-Chauvin is charged with second-degree murder, third-degree murder, and manslaughter in connection to Floyd's death.
+Chauvin is charged with second-degree murder, third-degree murder, manslaughter

 The former Minneapolis police officer seen in the viral video kneeling on the neck of George Floyd before his death in police custody posted a $1 million bond and was released Wednesday.